kgrruz/codeigniter4-email-queue/README.md

 ## Usage

-You must set these configuration values using the codeigniter4/settings package before using it:
+You must set these configuration in the **app/Config/Email.php** or set these values using the [codeigniter4/settings](https://github.com/codeigniter4/settings) package before using it:

 ```sh
     setting('Email.fromEmail')